English Premier League accuses Manchester City of breaking financial rules - Local News 8

 By Sammy Mngqosini, CNN

-The English Premier League has accused Manchester City of financial information breaches and referred the club to an independent commission, according to a statement released on Monday.
+The English Premier League has accused Manchester City of more than 100 financial rules and referred the club to an independent commission, according to a statement released on Monday.

 City is accused of failing to provide accurate financial information in accordance with Premier League rules from the 2009-10 season until the 2017-18 campaign.